openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 [openmpf-build-tools repository](https://github.com/openmpf/openmpf-build-tools).
 The rest of the steps assume you cloned openmpf-python-component-sdk and put in `~/openmpf-projects/openmpf-python-component-sdk`.
-The rest of the steps also assume that if you cloned the openmpf-build-tools repository, you put in `~/openmpf-projects/openmpf-build-tools`
+The rest of the steps also assume that if you cloned the openmpf-build-tools repository, you cloned it to `~/openmpf-projects/openmpf-build-tools`.

 ## Setup Python Component Libraries
 The component packaging steps require that wheel files for mpf_component_api, mpf_component_util, and